Valentín Barco: International career

-On 23 March 2024, Barco debuted for the Argentine senior squad on 23 March 2024 in a friendly match against El Salvador.
+Barco debuted for the Argentine senior squad on 23 March 2024 in a friendly match against El Salvador.
+He scored his first international goal in the stoppage time of a 5–0 victory over Zambia on 1 April 2026.

+Barco was selected in the 26-man squad for the 2026 FIFA World Cup.
+During the tournament, he played against Jordan in a group stage match which Argentina won 3–1.
+In the Semi-final against England, which resulted in 2–1 win for Argentina, he was an unused substitute.
+During the match, Barco celebrated the winning goal by running from the substitutes bench, away from his teammates and towards the England players.
+After the match ended, he was slapped on the back of his head by England's Jude Bellingham, after supposedly insulting him behind his back.

 Style of play

 Barco has been described as one of Argentina's most intriguing youth prospects.
-He normally plays as a marauding full-back who can make forward runs and create chances for his teammates.
-He has also been noted for his versatility, having played as a winger.
+He has played as a marauding full-back who can make forward runs and create chances for his teammates.
+He has also been noted for his versatility, having played as a winger, and more recently as a central midfielder.